AaronLeoCooper/webpack-ts-react-kit/README.md

-# TypeScript Webpack Starter Project
+# TypeScript Webpack & React JS Starter Project

-This is a super simple, easy peasy lemon squeezy starter project for TypeScript 2.4+, using Webpack 3 for development & building and TSLint for code quality.
+This is a fork of my own `webpack-ts-kit` boilerplate project that takes the base setup and adds React into the mix.

 ## Key Features

 - Webpack v3+
-- TypeScript v2.4+ (dynamic imports to provide convenient bundle splitting)
+- TypeScript v2.6+ (with dynamic imports & bundle splitting)
 - TSLint
+- Mocha unit tests

 ## Commands